 The pension plan established the Pension Trust Fund.
 This fund holds contributions from both employers and employees for retirement benefits.
 It is governed by a board of trustees and administered by the Plan Office.

 The pension plan is administered by the Plan Office and is governed by a board of trustees.
-Working for decades to ensure that members’ benefits are there when they need them, the Plan Office collects contributions, invests the assets of the Pension Trust Fund, processes benefit payments and answers questions and guides members.
+Working for decades so members’ benefits are there when they need them, the Plan Office collects contributions, invests the assets of the Pension Trust Fund, processes benefit payments and answers questions and guides members.

 The board of trustees oversees the administration of the pension plan, determines benefit levels and sets plan design.
 Its objective is to optimize the plan’s performance while ensuring that the plan is able to meet its obligations to its members and beneficiaries.
 The board is required to act independently from the USW and participating forest industry employers, and decisions are always made in the best interest of plan members and beneficiaries.